alanng10/Secane/Docue/Web/a.md

 Web program console alway view able in program frame.

-Web program that has not shown any view frame, its console is shown by default.
+Inf web program has not shown any view frame, its console is shown by default.

 Web program may shown more than 1 view frame.